Sequential Monte Carlo for Sampling Balanced and Compact Redistricting Plans: Sampling Balanced and Compact Districts

 As a result, a greater value of $\rho$ in the target distribution corresponds to a preference for fewer edge cuts and therefore a redistricting plan with more compact districts.
-This and the considerations given in the literature \citep{dube2016,deford2019} suggest that the target distribution in equation~\eqref{eq:tgt} with $\rho=1$ (or another positive value) is a good choice for sampling compact districts.
+This and the considerations given in the literature \citep{dube2016,deford2019} suggest that the target distribution in Equation~\eqref{eq:tgt} with $\rho=1$ (or another positive value) is a good choice for sampling compact districts.
+The choice of $\rho=1$ is computationally convenient, as it allows us to avoid calculating $\tau(\xi)$ as part of sampling (an asymptotic bottleneck), and yet usually produces satisfactorily compact districts.
 Of course, if another compactness metric is desired, one can simply set $\rho=0$ and incorporate the alternative metric into $J$.
 This will preserve the algorithm's efficiency to the extent that the alternative metric correlates with the edge-removal measure of compactness.
+Setting $\rho=0$ by itself, however, will make sampling intractable in most cases, just as choosing an extreme $J$ will.